eloicasamayor/eloicasamayor/README.md

 - 👋 Hi, I’m @eloicasamayor
 - 👀 I’m interested in multiplatform app development
 - 🦝 I'm courious and I also like web development, open-source robotics (ROS) and computer vision (openCV)
-- :money_with_wings: Unity development is paying my bills
+- :money_with_wings: At this time Unity development is paying my bills (well, not the concept, you know)
 - 🌱 I’m currently learning [Flutter](https://flutter.dev/)
-- 💞️ I’m looking to collaborate on an app development project
+- 💞️ I’m looking to collaborate on app development projects
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/eloicasamayor/) or at eloi.casamayor(at)gmail.com

 <!---